sigstore/cosign/USAGE.md

 ## Verify a signature was added to the transparency log
 There are two options for verifying a cosign signature was added to a transparency log:
 1. Check the log to make sure the entry exists in the log
-2. If it exists, use the `bundle` annotation on a cosign signature to verify an element was added to the log without hitting the log
+2. Use the `bundle` annotation on a cosign signature to verify an element was added to the log without hitting the log

 The cosign `bundle` annotation contains a Signed Entry Timestamp (SET), which is conceptually similar to an SCT in a Web PKI system.
 The SET is a signed inclusion promise provided by the transparency log, which acts as a guarantee by the log that an element has been included in it.